Hans Keirstead: Career

 In 2000, Keirstead left his position at the University of British Columbia, where his spinal cord research had been funded by Rick Hansen's charitable foundation.
-He joined the Reeve-Irvine Research Center at the University of California, Irvine.
+He joined the Reeve-Irvine Research Center at the University of California, Irvine School of Medicine.

-Keirstead has advised U.S. Senators and members of Congress on health care and biotechnology.
+Keirstead has advised U.S. senators and members of Congress on health care and biotechnology.
 He testified on the state's biotech industry to the California State Senate in 2002 amidst a national debate about stem cell laws and policy in the United States.

 In 2004, Keirstead publicly supported California Proposition 71, which aimed to authorize three billion dollars for stem cell research for a newly created California Institute for Regenerative Medicine.
 During the debate he released a video of how he could restore mobility to paralyzed rats using his stem cell research.
-Keirstead was criticized at the time, because the procedure had yet to be published in a peer reviewed journal, but it subsequently published the following year in the Journal of Neuroscience.
+Keirstead was criticized at the time, because the procedure had yet to be published in a peer-reviewed journal, but it subsequently published the following year in The Journal of Neuroscience.
 The procedure was reproduced by three other labs by 2006, confirming that cells engineered to make myelin can help restore damaged areas of the spinal cord.

-Keirstead was Professor of Anatomy and Neurobiology and Professor of Neurological Surgery at the School of Medicine of the University of California at Irvine for fifteen years, where he was awarded over $16 million in grants and founded the Sue and Bill Gross Stem Cell Research Center.
+Keirstead was professor of anatomy and neurobiology and professor of neurological surgery at the School of Medicine of the University of California at Irvine for fifteen years, where he was awarded over $16 million in grants and founded the Sue and Bill Gross Stem Cell Research Center.
 In his academic career, he mentored more than 100 students and published more than 100 manuscripts.

 He launched medical research startup companies in Orange County and is currently CEO at AIVITA Biomedical.
 Other corporate affiliations include Neuron Therapeutics, Inc., Caladrius Biosciences, Inc., Lifeline Cell Technology, LLC, International Stem Cell Corporation, NeoStem Oncology, LLC, Ekso Bionics Holdings, Inc., and ALPHAEON Corporation.

 He has developed new treatments for cancer and for neurological injuries, and has been granted over 20 patents.

 In 2010, Geron Corporation began the world's first clinical trial of human embryonic stem cell treatment for spinal cord injuries, based on the research of Keirstead's team at UC Irvine.
 However, the trials ended after a year due to lack of funds.